dlaf88/dlaf88.github.io/_posts/2019-07-31-TDD-continued.md

 {% endhighlight %}

 ### Where to Start
-The book states that there are two choices: init state of the a primary object in this class ```Project``` or what it calls the happy path.
+The author says that there are two choices of where to start: init state of the primary object or the Happy Path "HP".
+In this case the primary object is the class ```Project```.
 The HP is a single representative example of the error-free version of the algorithm.
-The init state of the project is where the author starts.
+The author chooses to start at the `init` state.

 {% highlight ruby %}